eccelerators/SimStm/README.rst

 -  Abstraction of test code by SimStm language
 -  State-of-the-art SimStm language IDE support for rapid test case creation
--  Test case code change and test without recompilation
+-  Test case code change and test without re-compilation
 -  SimStm language transpiles to Python or C, thus simulation code can be reused for the test of real target HW
 -  Easily customizable to support user-defined busses, signals, and interrupts
--  Standard busses Axi4Lite, Avalon, and Wishbone are included
+-  Standard busses Axi4Lite, Avalon, Wishbone and direct synchronous RAM are included
+-  High coverage of functional verification of all connected IPs via multiple busses
+-  Supports JUnit test reports

 Installation and Usage of the Plugins
 -------------------------------------